Architecture Overview

 Contextual information and interaction history

-All generated data is segregated according to the unique agent identifier (agentId
+All generated data is segregated according to the unique agent identifier (

 Clear contextual boundaries ensure memory isolation between different agent instances